 - You can go to graduate schools or universities, or if you have a specialized field you are interested in (for example, Fashion, Anime, or IT), there are vocational or technical schools for that as well.
 For technical colleges, depending on the course and length of study, you can get either an “associate diploma” or “advanced diploma (equivalent to a Bachelor’s degree).”

 - I would like to enter a Japanese university.
 What should I do?

-- I would like to enter graduate school in Japan.
+- I would like to enter a graduate school in Japan.
 What should I do?

-- In graduate school, you will do research on what you have studied as an undergraduate student.
+- In a graduate school, you will do research on what you have studied as an undergraduate student.
 For this, you would need to submit a research proposal, and undergo a test on the course major.
-For the above reasons undergoing the graduate school exam is considered difficult.
+Hence undergoing a graduate school exam is considered difficult.

 - I would like to enter a technical college or vocational school in Japan.
 What should I do?

-- For technical colleges especially, the written exam, interview, and essay writing are conducted in Japanese.
+- For technical colleges especially, a written exam, interview, and essay writing are conducted in Japanese.
 For this reason a JLPT N2 level is needed.